Shorse321/CSC510Group24/proj2/CONTRIBUTING.md

 ## Issues and PRs

 If you have suggestions for how this project could be improved, or want to report a bug, open an issue!
 We'd love all and any contributions.
-If you have questions, too, we'd love to hear them.
+If you have questions, too, we'd love to hear them @ https://discord.gg/R9bttnvf

 We'd also love PRs.
 If you're thinking of a large pull request (PR), we advise opening up an issue first to talk about it, though!